OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Azure/README.md

 Refer also to the [Configuration Section](../../core/Configuration/README.md), and the [Media Section](../Media/README.md) for other Media related configuration settings.

-The Azure Media Storage module will check on Startup for a connection string, and container string.
+If the `CreateContainer` option is set to `true` an activating event will check on `Startup` for a valid connection string, and test that the container exists, creating if it does not.
+Set `CreateContainer` to `false` to disable this check if your container already exists.

 If these are not present in `appSettings.json`, it will not enable the feature, and report an error message in the log file.